 Regardless of age or gender, 80 per cent of the population will suffer from back pain & injury at some time in their life.
 99% of all lower back injuries are musculoskeletal strains, most often caused by poor posture, overuse or trauma.

-Back pain is an extremely common condition with up to 80% of the population experiencing back pain at some time during the lives.
 Although the underlying pathology of low back pain is usually not serious, with the vast majority of patients recovering within 6 weeks, it is a significant cause of pain in the community and can have a considerable impact on people’s day to day lives.

 Chronic pain can be influenced by ongoing pain signal input to the nervous system, lack of exercise, person’s perception of the pain and depression and anxiety.